gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

       // with all tuple-span-elements having same base type.
       '(' type-homogenous-tuple-span (',' type-homogenous-tuple-span)* ')'
   ```

-  In terms of implementation, we recognize the count and the 'x' when parsing
+  In terms of implementation, we recognize the count and the set product symbol
-  tuple elements.
-So, given a tuple '(N x T)' where 'N' is an integer literal
-  and 'T' is a type, we perform normal parsing, but:

-  1. In ``Parser::parseTypeTupleBody``, while parsing tuple elements, we
-     maintain additional state: a boolean called `isHomogenousTuple` that tracks
-     if our tuple is a pure homogenous tuple (initialized optimistically to
-     true) and a variable called `expectedHomogenousTupleType` that if non-null
-     is the type of the first homogenous tuple span that we saw while parsing
-     this tuple.
-This is easy to do in the parser since the method
-     Parser::parseTypeTupleBody parses an entire list of tuple elements at a
-     time using a closure based API, so we can just introduce this state without
-     any effort.

-  2. While parsing elements, if we see a non-homogenous tuple span element, we
-     parse normally, but set the bit stating that this tuple is /not/ a pure
-     homogenous tuple.

-  3. While parsing elements, if we see a homogenous tuple span element of form
+  `x` when parsing tuple elements as signaling a homogenous tuple span
-     `N x Type`:

-     a.
-We first check if `isHomogenousTuple` is still true.
-In such a case, we
-        check if `expectedHomogenousTupleType` is non-null.

-    (i).
-If `expectedHomogenousTupleType` is null, then we know that we have not
-        seen /any/ homogenous tuple span elements yet and initialize
-        `expectedHomogenousTupleType` to the base type of our
+  element.
+For our purposes here, lets assume we are parsing such a homogenous
+  tuple element of the form `N x Type`.
+To convert this into its AST form, we
-        homogenous-tuple-span.
-Then we append `N` elements of type `Type` to our
+  add `N` elements of `Type` to the current parent Tuple Type.
+We also while
-        tuple type.

-    (ii).
-If `expectedHomogenousTupleType` is non-null, then we check if the
-        just parsed homogenous tuple element span type matches.
-If not, we set
-        `isHomogenousTuple` to false.
-In other case, we then append `N` elements
-        of type `T` to our tuple type.

-  4. Once we have finished parsing all tuple body elements, we then check the
-     `isHomogenousTuple` bit.
-If said bit is set, then we mark our tuple type as
-     possessing this property.
-This ensures that when we can print out our
-     tuples nicely and when performing type checking only type check a single
-     type element rather than a linear sequence of tuples.
+  parsing maintain a bit if all elements of a tuple are the same type.
+This
+  enables us to use this information to speed up type checking for homogenous
+  tuples written with the new syntax or any tuples that use the old syntax.

+* In order to change the

 * Homogenous Tuple Types and the ObjC Importer

+  Once we have changed the parsing,
   To change the manner in which we import tuple types, we simply change in
   ImportType.cpp SwiftTypeConverter::VisitConstantArrayType to create a new
   tuple type with the appropriate number of elements and set the is homogenous